tylerlong/rezip/README.rst

 =====
 Use different programming languages to accomplish the same task: rezip.

-Task Description
-****************
+What we have
+************
-- Let's call /root/source/ the source folder, there are files and folders inside the source folder.
+- We have two folders: the input folder and the output folder.
-- We are told that among the files, a lot of them are zip files.
-All of the files inside the zip files are html files and each of the html files is smaller than 500k.
+- There are a lot of folders and files in the input folder while the output folder is empty.

-- Let's call /root/destination/ the destination folder, it's empty.
+What we want
+************
-- The task is: we want to rezip the html files, and put the new zip files into the destination folder.
-Each of the new zip files should be smaller than 500k.
+- Find all of the zip files in the input folder recursively, adjust the size of the zip files to make each of them smaller than 500k.
+Put the final zip files into the output folder.
+- The number of final zip files should be minimal, so you must try to make the zip files size as close to 500k as possible.
+- You are not required to preserve the old zip files' names.
+So you are allowed to create new zip files to replace the old ones